-A colonoscopy is one of several screening tests for colon cancer VA offers.
-According to the CDC, millions of people in the United States are not getting screened as recommended.
+According to the CDC, millions of people in the United States are not getting screened as recommended. *

-Because colonoscopy allows for the removal of benign polyps that cause cancer, colonoscopy screening can reduce your risk of developing cancer.
-A colonoscopy can also help find cancer early when the treatment may work the best.
+VA recommends a "FIT FIRST" strategy as the use of Fecal Immunochemical Test (FIT) should be the preferred method of screening persons at average risk for colorectal cancer.
+Colon cancer screenings can reduce your risk of developing cancer and can help find cancer early when the treatment may work the best.
 Based on current recommendations, you should start colorectal cancer screening at age 45, but your doctor may recommend you start earlier if you have a family history.
 You should discuss your risk for colon cancer with your primary care provider to determine when to screen and the best test for you.

 The risk of getting colon cancer increases as you get older.
 Many people do not have symptoms from colon cancer until the later stages of cancer.
 These symptoms include: